Here’s a simple test of reasoning ability:

 If your answer was “5 cents,” congratulations are also in order.
 You made the effort to think analytically, and you got the right answer.
 You’re also in the minority, by the way.
 A rare breed of human.

 So, are you an intuitive or analytical thinker?
 If you think the test above can tell you which type you are, you need to think again.

 According to Canadian psychologist Gordon Pennycook and his colleagues, all of us are intuitive thinkers.
-As we solve problems and make decisions in our daily life, we let our emotions guide us.
-And that’s a good thing, because our “gut feelings” have been honed over evolutionary history to help us quickly and effortlessly achieve good enough outcomes.
+As we solve problems and make decisions in our daily lives, we let our emotions guide us.
+And that’s a good thing because our “gut feelings” have been honed over evolutionary history to help us quickly and effortlessly achieve good enough outcomes.

 Yet, there are cases where intuitions will lead us astray.
 The “bat and ball problem” above is but one example.
 Because intuitive thinking is the default mode for humans, most people respond with a “quick and dirty” response that gets the answer wrong.
 However, as Pennycook and his colleagues point out, some of us are willing to expend the effort to think in an analytical fashion.